graingert/comp3004-1/readme.txt

 ./renderer.hpp	Used to control values that need to be bound to shaders (header) ./caves_heightmap.png	A heightmap from minecraft

-to build on the Ubuntu lab machines simply run "make all" to run run "make run"
+to build on the Ubuntu lab machines simply rmake the bin directory, then "make all" to run, run "make run"